-- 258 IT professionals who want to implement an approach like this will find the whole practice guide useful. - You can use the how-to portion of the guide, NIST SP 1800-28C, to replicate all or parts of the build - created in our lab.
-The how-to portion of the guide provides specific product installation, configuration, - and integration instructions for implementing the example solution.
-We do not re-create the product - 262 manufacturers' documentation, which is generally widely available.
-Rather, we show how we - incorporated the products together in our environment to create an example solution. - 264 This guide assumes that IT professionals have experience implementing security products within the - enterprise.
-While we have used a suite of commercial products to address this challenge, this guide does - not endorse these particular products.
-Your organization can adopt this solution or one that adheres to - these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing - 268 parts of a security architecture that protects against data breaches.
-Your organization's security experts - should identify the products that will best integrate with your existing tools and IT system infrastructure. - 270 We hope that you will seek products that are congruent with applicable standards and best practices. - 271 Section 3.6, Technologies, lists the products we used and maps them to the cybersecurity and privacy - 272 controls provided by this reference solution. - 273 A NIST Cybersecurity Practice Guide does not describe "the" solution, but a possible solution.
-This is a - draft guide.
-We seek feedback on its contents and welcome your input.
-Comments, suggestions, and - success stories will improve subsequent versions of this guide.
-Please contribute your thoughts to ds- - 276 nccoe@nist.gov.
+IT professionals who want to implement an approach like this will find the whole practice guide useful.
+You can use the how-to portion of the guide, NIST SP 1800-28C, to replicate all or parts of the build created in our lab.
+The how-to portion of the guide provides specific product installation, configuration, and integration instructions for implementing the example solution.
+We do not re-create the product manufacturers' documentation, which is generally widely available.
+Rather, we show how we incorporated the products together in our environment to create an example solution.

+This guide assumes that IT professionals have experience implementing security products within the enterprise.
+While we have used a suite of commercial products to address this challenge, this guide does not endorse these particular products.
+Your organization can adopt this solution or one that adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing parts of a security architecture that protects against data breaches.
+Your organization's security experts should identify the products that will best integrate with your existing tools and IT system infrastructure.
+We hope that you will seek products that are congruent with applicable standards and best practices.
+Section 3.6, Technologies, lists the products we used and maps them to the cybersecurity and privacy controls provided by this reference solution.

+A NIST Cybersecurity Practice Guide does not describe "the" solution, but a possible solution.
+Comments, suggestions, and success stories will improve subsequent versions of this guide.
+Please contribute your thoughts to ds-nccoe@nist.gov.